matthewearl/matthewearl.github.io/_posts/2015-03-05-efficient-pwm.md

 ## Introduction

 I've recently been working on a telescope clock-drive project.
-The idea is that I attach a motor to a telescope to make it turn at the same rate as the earth, so that long exposure photographs don't come out blurred.
+The idea is that I attach a motor to a telescope to make it turn at the same rate as the earth so that long exposure photographs don't come out blurred.
 I'll (hopefully) post more on this soon, but in this post I'll discuss an algorithm I stumbled across while designing a DAC as part of the clock-drive project.